vincentbernat/pragmatic-debian-packages/README.md

 the generated packages may be installed on another distribution, but there is no guarantee.

+Note that those packages are received no real operational tests and should not be used on production system.
+Their only purpose is to illustrate how to build Debian packages.

 ## Dependencies

 Ensure you have those packages installed: